MrEchoFi/EchoFi_Droid/README.md

 <li> Arduino IDE Compatible</li>

 Note: I know this bot have a little bit issue of balance because of my 3D printing design! and for this reason my bot facing a little movement issue.
-But you can fix this issue if you are a bug seeker!!!
+But you can fix this little issue if you are a bug seeker!!!